How To Use Asana Tags (With 3 Use Cases)

 Organizing your blog calendar

 Unito’s content team uses Asana to build a blog calendar each month.
 That way, we can keep track of what we’re planning to write, what’s being written, and what’s in editing.
 If you’re curious about how we used Asana to build our blog calendar, you can check out our how-to guide here.
+Or if you prefer the familiarity of Google Calendar, you can even create a two way sync with Asana with our step-by-step walkthrough.

 We use tags to differentiate between different kinds of content.
 We organize our blog posts by theme, but you can use Asana tags in many other ways.
 You could organize a content calendar by type of content, such as guest posts, webinars, ebooks, and so on.
 Here’s what our blog calendar looks like, tags and all: